 Backpackers skip through here on their way to Thailand, which is so much cooler, right?
 Wrong!

 Yes.
 Thailand is awesome.
 I should know.
 I spent years there.
 But backpacking Laos can hold its own any day of the week.

 If for no other reason than the fact that it is still so untouched, unbothered, and untrampled, you must throw your pack on your back and enjoy the wide variety of things to do in Laos.

 Tourism and ecotourism, especially for backpacking Laos, is on the rise precisely because there is just so much to do here.
 You can trek through the jungle, bathe in herbal saunas, kayak down rivers, explore hidden cities in caves, and witness history firsthand.

-Laos is wild and pure and green and clean.
+Laos is wild, pure and green.

 It is that one place in the world you never knew you needed to experience until you experience it.
 So before everyone else figures it out and makes it just another “must see” on the list, go.

 Yes!
 I’ve convinced you to go.
 But how do you get there and where do you start?